 - 10 g (0.66 cups) Fresh coriander (cilantro) - finely chopped

-- Heat the oil over a low heat an add the onion.
-Cook until softened - about 4 minutes.1 tablespoon vegetable oil, 1 Onion
+- Heat 1 tablespoon Vegetable oil over a low heat an add 1 Onion.
+Cook until softened - about 4 minutes.

-- Add the garlic, ginger, cumin, turmeric, chilli flakes and curry powder.
-Stir well and cook for a further 1 minute.3 Garlic clove, 15 g Fresh ginger, 1 teaspoon Cumin, 0.5 teaspoon Ground turmeric, 0.5 teaspoon Dried chilli flakes and 2 tablespoon Curry powder.
+- Add 3 Garlic clove, 15 g Fresh ginger, 1 teaspoon Cumin, 0.5 teaspoon Ground turmeric, 0.5 teaspoon Dried chilli flakes and 2 tablespoon Curry powder.
 Stir well and cook for a further 1 minute.

-- Add the tomatoes, peppers and vegetable stock.
-Season to taste and cook over a low heat for 10-12 minutes or until the sauce has reduced.400 g Chopped tomatoes, 1 Red bell pepper, 1 Green bell pepper, 100 ml Vegetable stock
+- Add 400 g Chopped tomatoes, 1 Red bell pepper, 1 Green bell pepper and 100 ml Vegetable stock.
+Season to taste and cook over a low heat for 10-12 minutes or until the sauce has reduced.

-- Stir in the prawns and cook for a further 4 minutes.200 g raw king prawns
+- Stir in 200 g Raw king prawns and cook for a further 4 minutes.

-- Remove from the heat and stir in the chopped coriander (cilantro).10 g Fresh coriander (cilantro)
+- Remove from the heat and stir in 10 g Fresh coriander (cilantro).